LucasSD/docvault/coding-exercise-main/README.md

 Some points to note:

+I seriously considered using Notion to journal my progress, since it's what you use at Nomio.
+I signed up and it certainly looks helpful.

 I have a separate test_settings file.

 I have a setup.cfg file to configure Coverage (and a cvrg.bat file to run it more easily from the terminal).